 Why we don't send volunteers overseas

-Find out why we don't send volunteers overseas after a major disaster
+Find out why we don't send volunteers overseas after a major disaster.

+This page is available in Welsh (Cymraeg).
 After major disasters people often want to volunteer in the affected area.
 But this isn't the best way of getting help where it's needed.

 The International Red Cross and Red Crescent Movement is made up of 190 National Societies.
 The British Red Cross is one of these.
 Each National Society can draw upon its own body of volunteers, so we don’t send volunteers overseas.

-Our approach saves vital time and money, as local volunteers have the advantage of speaking the language, knowing the region and understanding the culture.
+Our approach saves vital time and money, as local volunteers have the advantage of speaking the language, knowing the region, and understanding the culture.

 The best way to support vital frontline work in an emergency is by making a donation.